-The “Ketogenic Diet” still has the word “diet.”
-Dieting is a dreaded word for most since we know the process is typically accompanied by hunger and cravings.
+Dieting is a dreaded word for most of us, since we know the process is typically accompanied by hunger and cravings.
 For the traditional diet, success is dependent on an individual’s ability to manage hunger and stay on course with their diet.
-Once someone has finished their standard diet, maintaining progress depends on their ability to not want to eat every piece of junk food in sight that they have been craving for so long.
-Well, what if there was a diet that would prevent you from experiencing intense hunger pains during and after dieting?
+Once someone has finished their standard diet, maintaining progress depends on their ability to not give into their cravings.
+Well, what if there was a diet that would prevent you from experiencing intense hunger during, and after, dieting?
 This is where the ketogenic diet may be able to help.

 The Brain and Hunger

-To understand how the ketogenic diet can impact our hunger, it is first important to understand how the body regulates appetite.
-The brain plays a significant role in regulating our appetite.
-To put this more simply, our brain tells our body when we need more food or when we have enough food.
-However, this mechanism is not fully functional in all individuals.
-It is thought that obese individuals may have impaired satiety signaling which can lead to increased caloric intake.
-The hypothalamus of the brain is our center for hunger/satiety (fullness) control.
-The foods we eat as well as the hormonal responses in our body can interact with this portion of the brain and cause us to feel either hungry or full.
-One of the oldest theories on how this is regulated is the glucostatic theory (1).
-This theory states that as our blood glucose decreases, as it does between meals, receptors in our brain receive signals to stimulate appetite.
-The other macronutrients as well as total calorie intake have also been studied as potential appetite regulators.
-Other systems of our body can also interact with our brain to signal appetite such as our endocrine system.
-Our endocrine system can regulate appetite in the short term by sending hormones to the brain following a meal and in the long term by sending hormones to the brain that reflect our body fat percentage.
-There is also growing evidence that our gut and gastrointestinal tract can regulate our appetite by interacting with our brain through several proposed mechanisms (involving ghrelin, amylin, pancreatic polypeptide, and peptide YY).
+To understand how the ketogenic diet can impact hunger, it is first important to understand how the body regulates appetite.
+The brain plays a significant role in regulating the appetite.
+To put this more simply, the brain tells the body when we need more food or when we have enough food.
+However, this mechanism is not fully functional in everyone.
+It is thought that obese individuals may have impaired satiety signaling, which can lead to increased caloric intake.
+In the brain, the hypothalamus is the center for hunger and satiety (fullness) control.
+The foods we eat, as well as the hormonal responses in our body, can interact with this portion of the brain and cause us to either feel hungry or full.
+One of the oldest theories on how this is regulated is the glucostatic theory.
+This theory states that, as our blood glucose decreases, as it does between meals, receptors in our brain receive signals to stimulate appetite.
+The other macronutrients, as well as total calorie intake, have also been studied as potential appetite regulators.
+Other systems of our body, such as the endocrine system, can also interact with our brain to signal appetite.
+The endocrine system can regulate appetite in the short-term by sending hormones to the brain following a meal, and in the long-term by sending hormones to the brain that reflect our body fat percentage.
+There is also growing evidence that the gut and gastrointestinal tract can regulate appetite by interacting with the brain through several proposed mechanisms (involving ghrelin, amylin, pancreatic polypeptide, and peptide YY).

 Dieting and Hunger

-Numerous studies have demonstrated that as we decrease our caloric intake, our perceived hunger increases (2).
+Numerous studies have demonstrated that, as we decrease our caloric intake, our perceived hunger increases.
 The same is true following weight loss.
-The theory is that as we decrease our calorie intake and lose weight, our body stimulates appetite hormones to facilitate the regain of weight to maintain homeostasis (3).
-Some studies have even found that following weight loss, hunger can remain elevated for a year or even longer (3).
-This is one of the primary reasons why staying on track with a diet or maintaining your weight loss following a diet can be so tough.
+The theory is that, as we decrease our caloric intake and lose weight, our body stimulates appetite hormones to facilitate the regaining of weight to maintain homeostasis.
+Some studies have even found that, following weight loss, hunger can remain elevated for a year or longer .
+This is one of the primary reasons why staying on track with a diet, or maintaining your weight loss following a diet, can be so tough.

 Hormones and Hunger

-Two important hormones responsible for regulating appetite are leptin and ghrelin.
-Leptin, which is produced mainly by adipose tissue, is released following increases in body fat percentage or increases in food intake.
-Once released into the bloodstream it possesses the ability to cross the blood brain barrier and communicate the body’s energy status to the hypothalamus.
-When leptin reaches the hypothalamus it essentially says that we have enough body fat, which in the healthy individual leads to a decrease in food intake and an increase in energy expenditure (4).
-To simplify all of this, in a properly functioning individual, as we are on the verge of increasing our body fat stores, our fat cells will release leptin to tell our body to decrease food intake and increase activity.
-It has been demonstrated also that an increase in leptin can lead to weight loss (5)!
+Two hormones responsible for regulating appetite are leptin and ghrelin.
+Leptin, which is mainly produced by adipose tissue, is released following increases in body fat percentage or increases in food intake.
+Once released into the bloodstream, it possesses the ability to cross the blood brain barrier and communicate the body’s energy status to the hypothalamus.
+When leptin reaches the hypothalamus, it essentially says that we have enough body fat, which, in the healthy individual, leads to a decrease in food intake and an increase in energy expenditure.
+To simplify all of this, as a properly functioning individual is on the verge of increasing their fat stores, their fat cells will release leptin to tell the body to decrease food intake and increase activity.
+It has also been demonstrated that an increase in leptin can lead to weight loss.

 Ghrelin, on the other hand, is a hormone secreted by the stomach.
-The secretion of ghrelin is dependent on the nutritional state of our body.
-Prior to eating, our body has elevated levels of ghrelin, which also act on the hypothalamus but in this case telling us that it is time to eat.
-Following the consumption of food, in healthy individuals, ghrelin levels decrease.
-This is essentially to tell our body that we have consumed food and we no longer need to eat.
+The secretion of ghrelin is dependent on the nutritional state of the body.
+Prior to eating, the body’s levels of ghrelin are elevated, which affects the hypothalamus, telling the body that it’s time to eat.
+Following the consumption of food in healthy individuals, ghrelin levels decrease.
+This is essentially to tell the body that we have consumed food and no longer need to eat.
 Interestingly, it has been demonstrated that ghrelin and leptin can interact with each other.
 For example, when leptin is secreted from adipose tissue, ghrelin secretion by the stomach is suppressed.
 For these reasons, leptin and ghrelin have been noted as the key regulators of our hunger levels.

 The Ketogenic Diet and Hunger

-Typically, the ketogenic diet is accompanied with a drop in caloric intake; however, it is often reported that despite this drop in calories, individuals on a ketogenic diet experience a decrease in their perceived hunger (6).
-There are multiple ketogenic diet studies that allow subjects to eat as much ketogenic food as they want as long as carbohydrates are restricted.
-Many of these studies have found that the subjects voluntarily consume less food (7,8,9,10).
-These studies display that the ketogenic diet is not only causing greater weight loss (11) but also a greater perceived rate of fullness (6).
+Typically, the ketogenic diet is accompanied with a drop in caloric intake; however, it is often reported that despite this drop in calories, individuals on a ketogenic diet experience a decrease in their perceived hunger.
+There are multiple studies that allow subjects to eat as much ketogenic food as they want, as long as carbohydrates are restricted.
+Many of these studies have found that the subjects consume less food.[7,8,9,10] These studies display that the ketogenic diet is not only causing greater weight loss, but also a greater perceived rate of fullness.
 So, what makes the ketogenic diet different?
-There are several theories that you may have heard on why this may occur.
-The simple fact that fat is more nutrient dense than the other macronutrients (9 calories per gram compared to 4 calories per gram for carbs and protein) is one proposed reason for improvements with appetite.
-While this theory does hold some truth as reasons why ketogenic dieters may experience more satiety (fullness), this may not be the only mechanism at work!
+There are several theories on why this may occur.
+The simple fact is that fat is more nutrient dense than other macronutrients (9 calories per gram compared to 4 calories per gram for carbs and protein) is one proposed reason for improvements with appetite.
+While this theory does hold some truth for why ketogenic dieters may experience more satiety (fullness), this may not be the only mechanism at work.

 Ketones and Hunger